-For further information, please refer to Section 16 of Chapter 9 of the Terms & Conditions of Employment For Registered Teachers in Recognised Primary and Post Primary Schools available here
+For further information, please refer to Section 16 of Chapter 9 of the Terms & Conditions of Employment For Registered Teachers in Recognised Primary and Post Primary Schools (Format: PDF)

 Job sharing teachers are not permitted to work as substitute teachers or special needs assistants.
 A job sharing teacher is not permitted to engage in outside employment without the consent of the employer.

 Where a teacher is recruited as replacement teacher, s/he is employed on a specified purpose (fixed term) contract, and is not a contracted job sharer.
-The replacement teacher can apply for any available hours, including substitution, in any school up to the maximum of a whole-time post.
+The replacement teacher can apply for any available hours, including substitution, in any school up to the maximum of a whole-

 It is a matter for each employer to draw up and maintain its own policy on teacher absences, including job sharing.
 In any such policy, the welfare and education needs of pupils should be prioritised.